murchie85/twitterCyberMonitor/README.md

 ![image](assets/infosec/TWEETS.png)
 <br></br>
-The most popular user is: **elonmusk**
+The most popular user is: **TranslatedCats**

-## If Twitter acquisition completes, company will be super focused on hardcore software engineering, design, infosec &amp;… https://t.co/186nr3QGA6
+## Is it possible to sleep in such a state? https://t.co/FPZw8gxNnO